coming-home-after-rehab

 1. Ditch your bait.

-At Workit Health, we call all the paraphernalia that was a normal part of your addiction “bait,” and recommending tossing it all as soon as you get home.
-This means any extra drugs (duh), mirrors, pipes, old baggies, needles, or stash kits.
+At Workit Health, we call all the paraphernalia that was a normal part of your addiction “bait.”
+We recommend tossing it all as soon as you get home.
+This means any extra drugs (duh), mirrors, pipes, old baggies, needles, or stash kits for those who used drugs, all of the bottles, special glasses (shot glasses, wine glasses, beer glasses, etc.), barware, and mixers for those who used alcohol.

-If you can, contact someone and have them get rid of it all with you, as just seeing the stuff you got high with can be enough to make you want to use.
+If you can, contact someone and have them get rid of it all with you.
+Just seeing the stuff you used to get high or drunk can be enough to make you want to use, so it’s safest to have backup.

 Not sure if you’re ready to ditch your bait?
 Here’s an exercise unlocked from the Workit program, called Mindset Lockdown, about ditching not only your bait, but also all the old mindsets that go along with it.